American Goldfinch

 song.
 Their song is a series of random sounds,

-clear and light like per-chek-oree.
+clear, and light, like per-chek-oree.

 Some say it sounds like pot-tato-chip.
 As they fly